 MONA Entry – Curiosity No. 2

 D E V I C E

 MONA Entry – Curiosity No. 3

 “Want to take the stairs?” asked Jim.

-We didn’t discuss why neither of us wanted to take the glass elevator, but I was thinking that it reminded me of the Get Smart telephone box lift, crossed with the circular Cone of Silence.
-No-one would hear you screaming.
+We didn’t discuss why neither of us wanted to take the glass elevator, but I was thinking that it reminded me of the elevator in Willy Wonka and the Chocolate Factory.

 Before you find out about some of the displays that we saw there, please note that:

 MONA IS ALWAYS BRINGING IN NEW WORKS OF ART AND MUSEUM PIECES, EVENTS, LIVE MUSIC, AND SENSORY EXPERIENCES TO SURPRISE, SHOCK, EXPAND, PUZZLE, AND INVOLVE YOU.
 THEREFORE, MY FOLLOWING MONA PHOTOS, HIGH-LIKES, AND LOW-LIKES ARE INDICATIONS OF THE TYPES OF DISPLAYS THAT YOU MIGHT FIND, AS OPPOSED TO BEING SPOILERS.

 IN OTHER WORDS, MONA IS ALWAYS EVOLVING AND YOU’LL NEVER KNOW WHAT YOU’LL ENCOUNTER THERE.

 MONA High-likes Review